Johor's many names

 waterway from Singapore in the 1800s

-Through the kangchu system, the River Lords could collect taxes and govern Chinese communities in their areas along the rivers.
-After Temenggong Daeng Ibrahim was succeeded by Sultan Abu Bakar, he continued his father’s legacy in trying to develop Johor into a thriving metropolis.
-According to Wu Hua, author of local history written in Chinese, Tan Kee Soon opened up Tan Chu Kang near Kangkar Tebrau while Wong Ah Fook opened up Jiu Soon Kang on the left bank of the Sungai Segget.
-Tan Hiok Nee opened a market on the right bank of Sungai Segget while Tan Tua Choon started a public trading post on Jalan Segget.
+According to Wu Hua, author of local history written in Chinese, Tan Kee Soon opened up the Tan Chu Kang near Kangkar Tebrau while Wong Ah Fook opened up Jiu Soon Kang on the left bank of the Sungai Segget.

-To the Chinese, Johor is Yau Fatt Chow (Cantonese) while Johor Baru is traditionally called Sun San (Cantonese), Sin Sua (Teochew) or Xinshan (Mandarin) a name literally translated as, “New Hill”.
-Sun San is a name believed to have been coined by the kangchu who had been farming pepper and gambier in Lim Chu Kang and Choa Chu Kang in Singapore, when they sighted a hill on their arrival in JB.
-This hill – probably Bukit Timbalan – was then known as Bukit Bendera or Flagstaff Hill.
+Sun San is a name believed to have been coined by the kangchu who had been farming pepper and gambier in Lim Chu Kang and Choa Chu Kang in Singapore.
+When they sighted a hill on their arrival in Johor, this hill – probably Bukit Timbalan – was then known as Bukit Bendera or Flagstaff Hill.

-The iconic Sultan Ibrahim on Bukit Timbalan [Background]
+The iconic Sultan Ibrahim on Bukit Timbalan

-overlooks ancient Johor Baru with Sungai Segget
+[Background] overlooks ancient Johor Baru

-[Bottom Right] bordering the wet market
+the wet market

-The literal meaning of the word, san may mean, “hill” or “mountain,” but the word, Sun San may likely be derived from the colloquial Chinese term, sanbah, which used to mean “jungle” or “rural area.”
-So to Chinese immigrants, Sun San was in fact, the New Rural Settlement that was attracting them.
-The Chinese who settled in plantations were mainly Teochew who were involved with jungle clearing and opening rivers while a large number who came to Iskandar Petrie were Cantonese, mainly from Taishan, with occupations like carpenters and artisans, who contributed to the development of urban settlements.
+The Chinese who settled in plantations were mainly Teochew who were involved with jungle clearing and opening rivers while a large number who came to Iskandar Petrie were Cantonese, mainly from Taishan, with occupations as carpenters and artisans, who contributed to the development of urban settlements.

-In 19th century Johor, the Teochew settlement spanned from Jalan Ngee Heng – which used to stretch up to present-day Jalan Tun Abdul Razak – down Jalan Trus to Jalan Tan Hiok Nee while the Cantonese community was centered in Kampung Wong Ah Fook, an area between present-day Jalan Sawmill and the start of Jalan Tun Abdul Razak near Komplex Tun Abdul Razak.
-These two centers of early Chinese communities in Iskandar Petrie were geographically divided by Sungai Segget.
-The contributions of pioneering Chinese to the development of modern Johor remains a lasting legacy in a state which we now call, Johor Darul Takzim, the “Abode of Dignity.”
+In 19th century Johor, the Teochew settlement spanned from Jalan Ngee Heng – which used to stretch up to present-day Jalan Tun Abdul Razak – down Jalan Trus to Jalan Tan Hiok Nee while the Cantonese community was centered in Kampung Wong Ah Fook, an area between present-day Jalan Sawmill and the start of Jalan Tun Abdul Razak near Komplex Tun Abdul Razak, the former name of JBCC, Johor Bahru City Centre.

 A version of this article was published in The New Sunday Times on 21 April 2013